Marlin Bay Resort and Marina, Marathon, FL

 Just across the street from the Biltmore was a lovely little church.
 While we couldn’t get inside, we could at least admire it’s beauty on the exterior.

 A few blocks away from the Biltmore is the Venetian Pool.
 Nestled into a beautiful Cape Coral neighborhood, the Venetian Pool is the only swimming pool on the National Register of Historic Places.
 This is a former rock quarry transformed in 1924 by George Merrick, an historic real estate developer.
 Merrick transformed it into the “Venetian Casino”, and was a popular destination for celebrities and A-Listers.
 This is a public pool, with caves, waterfalls and gardens surrounding it.
 Unfortunately, it was closed and the pool drained, looking like it’s getting ready for a much needed face lift.
-We peeked through the fence to get a sense of it’s beauty.
+We did peek through the fence to get a sense of it’s beauty.

 The Venetian Pool, Coral Gables